-Gifted evaluation scales are norm-referenced teacher rating scales for motivation or creativity based on current theories of giftedness; their use meets state guidelines regarding the definition of gifted and talented students for students in grades K-8.
-This is a nationally-normed instrument research-proven to be reliable and valid.
-The rating scale is completed by a child's certified teachers and based upon that child's motivational and creativity behaviors exhibited to that teacher in class.
-The local school's Gifted Eligibility Team will invite two teachers to complete the scale who have known the child for at least thirty days.
+Gifted evaluation scales are norm-referenced teacher rating scales for motivation or creativity.
+Such scales are based on current theories of giftedness; their use meets state guidelines regarding the definition of gifted and talented students for grades K-8.
+GES is a nationally normed instrument research-proven to be reliable and valid.
+The rating scale is completed by certified teachers and based upon that child's motivational and creative behaviors exhibited to that teacher in class.
+The local school's Gifted Eligibility Team will invite two teachers who have known the child for at least thirty days to complete the scales.
 The highest score of the two will be reported as a national percentile rank to parents in the motivation OR creativity section of the gifted eligibility report.
-The 90th percentile is the minimum qualifying score for each in gifted eligibility.
+The 90th percentile is the minimum qualifying score for each gifted eligibility.